-- 12. Arrange for and maintain documentation that all persons, prior to employment, are free from Tuberculosis (TB) in a communicable state as defined by the Louisiana Administrative Code 51:II.Chapter 5 to reduce the risk of such infections in members and staff.
-Results from testing performed over 30 days prior to date of employment will not be accepted as meeting this requirement; - 13.
-Establish and maintain written policies and procedures inclusive of drug testing staff to ensure an alcohol and drug-free workplace and a workforce free of substance use (See Appendix D Curriculum/Equivalency Standards); - 14.
-Maintain documentation that all direct care staff, who are required to complete first aid, cardiopulmonary resuscitation (CPR) and seizure assessment training, complete American Heart Association (AHA) recognized training within 90 days of hire, which shall be renewed within a time period recommended by the AHA (See Appendix D Curriculum/Equivalency Standards); - 15.
-Maintain documentation of verification of completion of required trainings for all staff; - 16.
-Ensure and maintain documentation that all persons employed by the organization complete training in the OBH approved crisis response curriculum.
-(See Appendix D Curriculum/Equivalency Standards); and - 17.
+- 13. Establishes and maintains written policies and procedures inclusive of drug testing staff to ensure an alcohol and drug-free workplace and a workforce free of substance use (See Appendix D of this manual chapter); - 14.
+Maintains documentation that all direct care staff, who are required to complete first aid, cardiopulmonary resuscitation (CPR) and seizure assessment training, complete American Heart Association (AHA) recognized training within ninety (90) days of hire, which shall be renewed within a time period recommended by the AHA (See Appendix D) of this manual chapter; - 15.
+Maintains documentation of verification of completion of required trainings for all staff; - 16.
+Ensures and maintains documentation that all persons employed by the organization complete training in the OBH approved crisis response curriculum.
+(See Appendix D of this manual chapter); and - 17.
 Providers that meet one of applicability exemptions of La.
 R.S.
 40:2154: For a provider that meets one of applicable exemptions of the BHSP licensing statute, La.
 R.S.
 40:2154, the provider is required to obtain a BHSP license or CRC Level III license issued by LDH Health Standards.
 If such provider does not have a BHSP license or CRC Level III license issued by LDH Health Standards, the provider may no longer participate in the Louisiana Medicaid program or receive Medicaid payments for crisis services.